GerritCodeReview/apps_reviewit/README.md

 * mark non-interesting changes as ignored

-The actual review of the changes is done later, either by using the Gerrit web UI or by using the review functionality of the Review It? app.
+The actual review of the changes is done later, either by using the Gerrit web UI or by using the review functionality of the ReviewIt app.
 The idea is that the sorting of incoming changes allows users to stay updated about their project while they are not in office (see new changes and sort them), but the code review is done only later when there is time for it.
 Also some large changes may